Do You Have A Teacher Like Harvey Weinstein? Here’s Why We’re Not Surprised

 When I tuned into CTV Wednesday evening and heard about these new allegations, I couldn’t help but think, “Well, yeah.
 No shit.”

 ‘Powerful, Upper-class White Man Degrades Innocent Women’ is an unfortunate, but de facto headline.
 It’s plastered all over the front pages of newspapers and digital media.
 But it’s nothing new.
-Let’s not forget Jian Ghomeshi, the Canadian musician/radio-broadcaster who was accused of several accounts of sexual assault in 2014 and 2015, but was later acquitted after signing a peace bond and apologizing to one of the victims.
+Many high profile men have been accused with sexual misconducts over the years.
+Jian Ghomeshi, the Canadian musician/radio-broadcaster that was accused of several accounts of sexual assault in 2014 and 2015, but was later acquitted after signing a peace bond and apologizing to one of the victims.
 Oh, and the obvious one.
 Donald Trump and his so-called, “locker-room” commentary.

 With all of this white-male-privilege running rampant in the media we should probably talk about the fact that some men in extreme positions of power abuse their leverage for sexual gain.